Carreau/posts/18-planning-an-early-death-for-python-2.md

 Delay Legacy Python packages releases by a few weeks to incentive people to migrate, or should we actually consider the people on Python 2 as guinea pig and release nightly ?

+# End word

+Remember, Legacy Python is responsible for global warming, encourage people to stay with IE6, and is voting for Donald Trump.

+As usual my English is far from perfect, so Pull Request welcomed on this blog post.